View over Agawa Bay, the Montreal River

 - Incredibly scenic drive along the Trans Canada highway through the park

 There is something for everyone here.
 And it's bound to provide you with some of the best quality experiences of whatever it is that you seek.

 |Mijinemungshing Lake put-in|

 We both looked out onto Mijinemungshing in silence for a few moments while the wind pressed against our faces.
 It seemed to evoke memories of his late wife: "Coming back to this lake, you know...it brings everything back".
-I clumsily mumbled something like "I can imagine", but it made me think about all the times I had spent with friends and family camping in the outdoors and how they produced deep, vivid memories that can fuse the sentiments towards your traveling partners with the beauty of these places.
-The quality of the memory seems to be enhanced by majesty of the location, and I guessed that a splendid spot like Mijinemungshing would provide rich, detailed emotions entwined with the feelings you have about the people you experience it with.
-It made me briefly wish that I wasn't paddling solo, but later I realised that my time here will give me a fond memory of introspection and solitude that I could always come back to, something that would be valuable in the days when I was daydreaming about the Ontario woods.
+I clumsily said something like "I can imagine", not really knowing what to say to such a profound thought.
+But it made me think about all the times I had spent with friends and family camping in the outdoors and how they produced deep, vivid memories that can fuse the sentiments you hold towards your traveling partners with the beauty of these places.
+I think the quality of the memory would be amplified by the majesty of the location, and I guessed that a beautiful spot like Mijinemungshing would provide some visceral memories.
+It made me briefly wish that I wasn't paddling solo, but later I thought that my time here will give me a fond memory of introspection and solitude that I could always come back to, something that would be valuable in the days when I was daydreaming about the Ontario woods.